Do The Complex Measurements Involve In PCB Artwork Designing Befog You?

 Silkscreen enhances the entire PCB functionality.
 It is used when you print the electrical information onto PCB.

-Once you are through with these steps there comes the time to get your hands dipped in the PCB scanning task.
+Once you are through these steps, there comes the time to get your hands dipped in the PCB scanning task.

 2、PCB Artwork Scanning-Convert Any Artwork Efficiently